If you’re after Arduino projects for beginners, then you have found the right place. These are great if you’re entirely new to the Arduino devices.

 There are some ways you’re able to extend this project to do more.
 For example, you can do multiple dice rather than just one.
 You can also reduce the amount of wiring in my example.

 Arduino Traffic Light Project

-This project is perfect if you’re looking to slowly introduce yourself to the concepts of the Arduino devices.
-It simply involves 3 LEDS, 3 resistors and a few wires.
+This project is perfect if you’re looking to introduce yourself to the concepts of the Arduino devices slowly.
+It merely involves 3 LEDs, 3 resistors, and a few wires.

 If you’re new to the Arduino, then you will probably find yourself a little overwhelmed to what you can do and where to start.
 These beginner Arduino projects are a fantastic way to ease your way into learning more about how it works, programming code and much more.

 It is pretty important that you have a lot of the basic electronic equipment that should have come with your Arduino.
-This includes things such as jumper wires, resistors, breadboards, LEDs and possible a few other parts.
-If not, you can find beginner kits pretty cheap around the web.
+The basics include things such as jumper wires, resistors, breadboards, LEDs and possible a few other parts.
+If not, you can find beginner kits pretty cheap on the web.